 This is by no means meant to be a step-by-step instructional or medical advice.
-Everyone’s skin and body are different!
-But I find that reading about other people’s journeys is so helpful and sparks ideas of how to clear up hormonal acne if that’s something you also deal with.
+Everyone’s skin and body is different!
+But I find that reading about other people’s journeys is so helpful and can spark ideas of how to clear hormonal acne.
 Chat with your skincare professional if you’re feeling stuck.
 If everything below feels like a lot, keep in mind, I’ve incorporated these things over a year and started with the products I had already before slowly adding others in.

-Scroll on for what I’ve learned, both internally and topically with (pregnancy- and breastfeeding-friendly!) products.
+Scroll on for what I’ve learned, both internally as well as topically with (pregnancy- and breastfeeding-friendly!) products.

 Shift your mindset

 Breakouts suck.
 Everyone wants glowy flawless skin, and as a makeup artist and beauty writer, I didn’t love that I couldn’t seem to get things under control.
-But taking a step back (no, literally step back from your two-inch inspection from the mirror) and taking the pressure and stress off my skin was a game-changer.
+But taking the pressure and stress off my skin was a game changer.
 I stopped saying things like, “ugh my skin is so bad right now!” when chatting with my sisters or friends.